 Student-athletes often fear they will be benched or lose playing time in games if they attend sixth-grade camp and miss almost a week away from the team.
 They are concerned that their particular coach might be mad at them.
 Some high schoolers choose not to go to camp because they are afraid of these and other potential consequences, or because they are told by their coaches that they simply cannot attend camp.

 CHS junior, Rachel Markenson, was a Counselor In Training at sixth-grade camp when she was in eighth grade.
 Markenson, a starter on the varsity Volleyball team, was going to apply to be a counselor at camp this year, but her coach told her to make a choice between maintaining her starting position or going to camp.

 “I’m glad that I chose volleyball because I love the sport, but I feel that I missed out on some good memories that could have benefited me just as much or even more than volleyball does,” said Markenson.

-Bob Bone, the CHS athletic director suggested, “we could maybe have better timing when we have sixth grade camp.
-I know we have some periods even during the fall and stuff, there might be practices going on, but there’s not contests going on and if we could be better coordinated I think that could help immensely.”
+Bob Bone, the CHS athletic director suggested, “we could maybe have better timing when we have sixth-grade camp.
+I know we have some periods even during the fall and stuff, there might be practices going on, but there are no contests going on and if we could be better coordinated I think that could help immensely.”

 This could cause some of the teams to forfeit because they do not have enough players.
 It could also cause the team to lose those games that they might have won if the absent players were there.

-With greater communication and collaboration between the athletic department and the sixth grade camp organizers, more student-athletes would apply to be camp counselors and the teams would would have full rosters for their competitions and not be at a disadvantage.
+With greater communication and collaboration between the athletic department and the sixth-grade camp organizers, more student-athletes would apply to be camp counselors and the teams would have full rosters for their competitions and not be at a disadvantage.